 - Snap-ring sleeve assembly.

-- 20 kg version has friction welded sleeves.*
+- 20 kg version has friction welded sleeves and is IPF-approved.*

 - Made in Ohio, USA; lifetime warranty.

-*The friction welded sleeves are just a high-tech method of attaching the shoulder to the sleeve (first seen on the Euro Olympic Bar.)
+* The friction welded sleeves are just a high-tech method of attaching the two parts of the sleeve (first seen on the Euro.)
 Other than giving you about half an inch of extra loadable length on each sleeve, there is no functional advantage to having this feature.
 It’s cool, but it won’t enhance your gains or anything like that, and it is more expensive.

-Going for the 45-pound variation of the Ohio Power Bar will be a no-brainer for most of you; not only because of the difference in cost, but also because most US powerlifters train with pounds rather than kilograms anyway.
+Going for the 45-pound variation of the Ohio Power Bar will be a no-brainer for most of you; not only because of the difference in cost, but also because most US-based athletes train with pounds rather than kilograms anyway.
 If you need that extra half inch of sleeve length on each side, you probably need some thinner plates.

 Ohio Power Bar – Whip